Where We Serve Across Utah County

 The plumbing reality in Alpine and Highland is long pipe runs.
 A tankless unit mounted in the garage may be 60 feet from the master bath.
 That distance means cold water sandwiches and longer wait times unless the unit has built-in recirculation or we add a dedicated return line.
 We install more Navien NPE units up here than anywhere else in the county because the recirculation pump is built in.
 Pleasant Grove sits slightly lower and has more compact lots, so choice of brand is more flexible.

-Hard water runs consistently high in the foothill zone, usually 200 to 250 ppm, because the aquifers feeding these neighborhoods pass through limestone and mineral deposits from the mountain range.
+Hard water runs consistently high in the bench neighborhoods, usually 200 to 250 ppm, because the aquifers feeding these areas pass through limestone and mineral deposits from the mountain range.
 Annual descaling is non-negotiable here.

 Spanish Fork sits at the southern end of Utah County along the U.S. 6 corridor, with Mapleton pressed against the foothills just to the east.
 This area is transitioning from agricultural roots to suburban development, and the housing stock reflects that.
 You will find everything from 1950s ranches on large lots to new subdivisions near the Spanish Fork River.